WDI-SEA/interview-questions/readme.md

 * How can you define a constant?
 * What is the purpose of `yield`?
 * How do you store API keys when creating an app?
+In an .env file to hide it from view
 * How do I send parameters through a url?
 * Explain MVC
+Model View Controller
 * What is a `before_action`?
 When would you use it?

 * What do controllers do in rails?
+In rails, controllers store your methods.
 * What is RESTful routing?
 * What is a polymorphic association?
 * What are params?